idibau/ifc2citygml/README.md

 ### IFC Product Configuration

-The rest of the configuration is divided into four sections, which are processed sequentially.
+The IFC product configuration is divided into four sections.
+Each section specifies a CityGML class and defines which IFC entities, attributes, and property sets are mapped to it.
+The sections are processed sequentially.
 This defined order guarantees predictable and consistent conversion behavior.
-Once an IFC product has been handled by a configuration, it will not be considered again by any later configurations.

 1. **Building Configuration:** Targets all `IfcProduct` entities associated with an `IfcBuilding`.
 2. **Bridge Configuration:** Targets all `IfcProduct` entities associated with an `IfcBridge`.